keto pancake recipe

 Delicious low-carb Keto pancakes with cottage cheese and psyllium husk.

-When you hear the word pancakes it’s likely you’ll automatically think of carb-laden batters swimming in sugar and butter, but these keto pancakes are different — not only are they low in carbs, they are completely keto-friendly!
-Made with psyllium husk powder, which is rich in fiber, these keto pancakes would make a great midweek breakfast treat.
-Just one cup of all-purpose flour contains nearly 100 grams of carbs so we’ve removed this from our ingredient list and replaced it with a low-carb alternative — my all-time favorite psyllium husk.
+When you hear the word pancakes, likely, you’ll automatically think of carb-laden batters swimming in sugar and butter.
+Still, these keto pancakes are different — not only are they low in carbs, but they are also completely keto-friendly!
+Made with psyllium husk powder, which is rich in fibre, these keto pancakes would make a great midweek breakfast treat.
+Just one cup of all-purpose flour contains nearly 100 grams of carbs, so we’ve removed this from our ingredient list and replaced it with a low-carb alternative — my all-time favourite psyllium husk.
 An ingredient I also often use to make keto-friendly bread.

-One common complaint that comes from those on the keto diet is the lack of choice in cakes and treats as most contain flour as a key ingredient, but they’re so many alternatives that there is no excuse for not following the keto diet.
-With a few small tweaks, you can make low-carb, keto-friendly versions of all your high-carb, sugar-filled favorites — including these delicious pancakes!
+One common complaint from those on the keto diet is the lack of choice in cakes and treats as most contain flour as a key ingredient, but there are so many alternatives that there is no excuse for not following the keto diet.
+With a few small tweaks, you can make low-carb, keto-friendly versions of all your high-carb, sugar-filled favourites — including these delicious pancakes!

-Traditionally, psyllium husk was used medically as a colon cleanser as it is high in fiber, but it also works as an alternative for flour.
-It also has thickening properties which help bind the pancake batter together.
+Traditionally, psyllium husk was used medically as a colon cleanser as it is high in fibre, but it also works as an alternative for flour.
+It also has thickening properties, which help bind the pancake batter together.

-The addition of cottage cheese help gives these keto pancakes a fluffier texture that would otherwise be lost with the exclusion on all-purpose flour and the berry topping helps sweeten it up.
+The addition of cottage cheese help gives these keto pancakes a fluffier texture that would otherwise be lost with the exclusion of all-purpose flour, and the berry topping helps sweeten it up.

 Ingredient Spotlight: Ground psyllium husk powder

-Psyllium is a favorite baking ingredient of mine and is incredibly high in fiber.
+Psyllium is a favourite baking ingredient of mine and is incredibly high in fibre.
 It soaks up water in the gut and helps with regular bowel movements.
-By including it in your diet you can help promote better digestive health and reduce constipation and flatulence.
+Including it in your diet can help promote better digestive health and reduce constipation and flatulence.
 It can also help maintain your gut and keep it healthy due to its prebiotic properties.
-This means your immune system becomes strengthened and is able to fight off infections and reduce inflammation more easily.
+This means your immune system becomes strengthened and can fight off infections and reduce inflammation more easily.
 Research also indicates that psyllium can help manage cholesterol levels and maintain good heart health.
-High cholesterol is usually a result of poor diet.
-If you suffer from this speak to your doctor about introducing psyllium into your diet.
+High cholesterol is usually a result of a poor diet.
+If you suffer from this, speak to your doctor about introducing psyllium into your diet.
 Psyllium can also help lower high blood pressure, strengthen the heart muscles and improve lipid levels.